desimilkyway/desi-mws-edr-datamodel/docs/sp_output/RVRUN/healpix/SURVEY/PROGRAM/PIXGROUP/PIXNUM/sptab_coadd.rst

 EXTNAME = SPTAB

-*Summarize the contents of this HDU.*
+This is the table of measurements by FERRE of coadded DESI spectra for a given HEALPIX.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~